 According to the official Treasury department press release, Tian and Li received approximately US$100.5 million worth of stolen virtual assets from several North Korean controlled cryptocurrency addresses.
 Tian ultimately moved more than US$34 million worth of these illicit funds through a bank account linked to his account on a cryptocurrency exchange.
 Similarly, Li moved an additional US$33 million through nine different banks.

 In parallel, the two were charged with money laundering conspiracy and operating an unlicensed money transmitting business by the US Department of Justice.
-In the DOJ press release, Assistant Attorney General Benczkowski of the Justice Department’s Criminal Division stated, “Today’s actions underscore that the Department will pierce the veil of anonymity provided by cryptocurrencies to hold criminals accountable, no matter where they are located.”
+In the DOJ press release, Assistant Attorney General Benczkowski of the Justice Department’s A Criminal is an individual or group who has been convicted ...
+More Division stated, “Today’s actions underscore that the Department will pierce the veil of anonymity provided by cryptocurrencies to hold criminals accountable, no matter where they are located.”

 “Today’s actions underscore that the Department will pierce the veil of anonymity provided by cryptocurrencies to hold criminals accountable, no matter where they are located.”